akshaisarma/COMSW6111_P3/README.txt

 Manhattan (which is rather counter-intuitive).
 However, if we consider that Queens and Brooklyn are residential areas, it makes sense.
 People are less tolerant of transportation issues in the suburbs.

-4. Complaint Type VS Agency VS Borough
+4. Complaint Type VS Agency VS Location Type VS Borough

 [NYPD,BROOKLYN] => [Street/Sidewalk](Conf: 81%, Supp: 2%)
 [DOT,QUEENS] => [Street Light Condition](Conf: 44%, Supp: 2%))